 Hired as a full-time entry-level designer at the conclusion of a 6-month internship.
 Worked on all aspects of book design with a focus on covers.

 *An important note on the above websites

 I understand—and believe—that websites are meant to evolve.
-And that my clients should feel empowered in using and even making needed modifications to their own sites if they desire.
+And my clients should feel empowered in updating, and even making needed modifications to their own sites if they desire.
 Over time however, this can often bring design changes (made by the client) that are far from my original intent, and, quite frankly, at odds with my design aesthetic.
 So with that in mind, I will be updating this section to include PDFs of the original design.